You don't have to install Specview in your computer, you can just run it in your Web browser as a Java applet.

 The applet requires that your Web browser be equipped with version 1.6 of the Java Plug-in.

-Answering "Yes" or "Accept", to the dialog, the applet will be able to read and operate with files in your local file system, as well as connect to Virtual Observatory sites and STScI sites and download data from them.
+Answering "Yes" or "Accept", to the dialogs, the applet will be able to read and operate with files in your local file system, as well as connect to Virtual Observatory sites and STScI sites and download data from them.
 You will also be able to perform operations, measurements and analysis with any files you have on your local file system, and write results back to your local file system.
 Even a preferences file, if existent, will be accessed and used to configure the Specview applet.
 Thus the applet will perform in a very similar way as the application version of Specview would.

 Answering "No" still enables the applet to work, but it will not be able to perform any function that requires access to the local system or the network.